MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorAttributes_GetAttributeElementCount.md

 ---
 title: IMLOperatorAttributes.GetAttributeElementCount method
-description: Gets the count of elements in an attribute. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the IMLOperatorAttributes.GetAttributeElementCount method.
+This method gets the count of elements in an attribute. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, GetAttributeElementCount